Webcam

 Road Conditions

 Arctic Valley Road is in good winter driving condition.
-As always, we recommend 4WD/AWD, and please exercise caution.
+We only recommend travel for vehicles well-equipped for winter travel.
+Please follow speed limits and drive smart!

 Below is the current schedule for military live fire exercises on Arctic Valley Road: